 The E5 has an unlimited range as long as it still has battery life left, but it isn't able to go up stairs.

 The Roomba E5 is extremely portable.
-It has a carrying handle for when you need to bring it to another floor.
+Unlike the Ecovacs DEEBOT OZMO T8 AIVI, it has a carrying handle for when you need to bring it to another floor.

 The E5 has outstanding battery life, but it's less than the iRobot Roomba 675.
-It lasts over an hour and a half of use and it takes as long to charge.
+It lasts over an hour and a half of use and it takes roughly 100 minutes to recharge, which is much faster than alternatives like the Shark IQ Robot, though the latter does have a longer maximum battery life of over 160 minutes.
 Since the vacuum automatically adjusts its power according to the surface it's cleaning on, which you can't change manually, the total battery life may change depending on your floor type.
 There's a battery indicator light on top, and it turns red when the battery is low, but it doesn't specify the battery percentage.
 The mobile app also notifies you when the battery is low.

 The E5 has a few extra features.
 It automatically detects the surface it's cleaning and it senses how much dirt is on the floor too.
 With this, it changes its power and height adjustment according to the surface, and you can't manually adjust either of these settings.